 Can I submit a proposal if I’m a current awardee?

-While it is possible to be funded more than once through a given grants program, applicants must not be currently funded through any MLI mechanism.
-For example, if you have been granted a Varela Award in the past, you must submit a final report and reconcile the budget for that grant before applying for a new grant.
+While it is possible to be funded more than once, applicants must not be currently funded through any Mind & Life research grant.
+If you have been awarded a Mind & Life research grant in the past, you must submit a final report and reconcile the budget for that grant before applying for a new grant.
 This policy applies both within and across our research grant programs.